1,000+ Opportunities

 Portal login or registration may be required to access the full application.

-Based on current listing details, eligibility includes: Not specified, but likely Local Educational Agencies (LEAs) or other educational entities within Mississippi based on context of MDE's Federal Programs.
-Applicants should confirm final requirements in the official notice before submission.
+According to the current listing, eligibility includes: Not specified, but likely Local Educational Agencies (LEAs) or other educational entities within Mississippi based on context of MDE's Federal Programs.
+Confirm the full requirements in the official notice before applying.